Buying Cannabis – What You Need To Know

-- an excise stamp, which is a standard maple symbol, coloured differently for each province and territory.
+- An excise stamp, which is a standard maple leaf symbol, coloured differently for each province and territory

 - The excise stamp is your guarantee that the product is produced according to the highest health and safety standards, reflects accurate THC levels, and is free from other substances that could cause serious harm.

-- Major credit cards and debit are the only form of payment accepted when you make your purchase through an online retailer.
+- Major credit cards and debit are the only forms of payment accepted when you make your purchase through an online retailer.

 - No age verification

-- Offers products in appealing packaging or products (i.e. may mimic popular candy)
+- Offer products in appealing packaging or products (i.e., may mimic popular candy)